Jburso/dotfiles/README.md

 ```

 ## Uninstall
-Run the uninstall script in the readme branch, assuming the bare repo was cloned to ~/.dotfiles.
+Run the uninstall script in the readme branch, assuming the bare repo was cloned to `~/.dotfiles`.
 The dotfiles repo and all configuration files will be removed.
 ```
-git dotfiles switch readme
+git df switch readme
 ~/.uninstall_dotfiles.sh
 ```